Go to Reviews.org AU Edition

 Prices aside, we also place a lot of weight on an ISP’s speeds.
 Not just the speeds they advertise, but the speeds they actually deliver, mind you.

-Cox vs. CenturyLink: which ISP is faster?
+Cox vs. CenturyLink: Which is faster?

 Advertised download speeds are all well and good, but you want to pay attention to how well your internet provider delivers on the speeds it promises too.

-Cox vs. CenturyLink: Customer service
+Cox vs. CenturyLink: Data caps

 We won’t beat around the bush: ISPs have a bad rep when it comes to customer service.
 Sadly, Cox and CenturyLink are no different.

 We hope CenturyLink and Cox continue to improve their customer service.
 After all, happy customers, happy life.
-(Wait, that doesn’t rhyme . . . )
+(Wait, that doesn’t rhyme … )